Assessing the COVID-19 Outbreak Jan 31

 GLG: Outside of laboratories, we no longer see cases of SARS.
 Do you expect this outbreak to be similar and become a one-off event or will it become a semi-permanent epidemiological feature?

-Dr. Morse: There are many viruses out in the world with properties like SARS and probably similar to this coronavirus.
+Dr. Morse: There are many viruses out in the world with properties like SARS and probably similar to COVID-19.
 Over the next several weeks, we will have to see if this one establishes itself in the human population the way flu has.
 But even if it turns out to be a one-off, I believe we are going to see something very much like it in the future.
 Hopefully, from this experience, we’ll learn to take these threats more seriously from the beginning.